Nguma-01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9 - The script changes the mode of hello file to -rwxr-x-wx 9 - The script changes the mode of hello file to -rwxr-x-wx 10 - The script mirrors the permissions of olleh to hello file at any mode
+9 - The script changes the mode of hello file to -rwxr-x-wx 9 - The script changes the mode of hello file to -rwxr-x-wx 10 - The script mirrors the permissions of olleh to hello file at any mode 11 - The script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users